Most Commonly Broken Texas Traffic Laws

 U-Turns

-The laws regarding U-turns in Texas are fairly minimal.
+The laws regarding U-turns in Texas are pretty minimal.
 Texas traffic laws indicate that a person can only make a U-turn if they can clearly see at least 500 feet both in front of and behind them.
 However, drivers also need to be aware that there may be places where U-turns are prohibited, and this will be indicated by signage.
 According to the Texas DOT, there were more than 256,000 total traffic collision injuries and more than 3,610 traffic collision fatalities during the latest reporting year across the state.
-It is vital that all drivers obey Texas traffic laws.
+All drivers must comply with Texas traffic laws.
 Failing to do so almost always results in an accident occurring.